Bowdoin Summer Art Camp

 The Bowdoin Summer Art Camp is a fully-supervised day in the art studios at the Edwards Center for Art and Dance which nurtures seeing, exploration, and creativity in young people, ages 5-15.
 No experience or expertise is necessary, just enthusiasm for the process of making art and a willingness to experiment with new ways of seeing.

-Art Camp will run for four weeks from June 27 through July 22.
+Art Camp will run for four weeks from late June to mid July (dates TBD.)
 Each of the sessions are broken up into age groups, and are each designed to work as a separate unit, but a child may enroll in more than one session as long as he or she is the appropriate age.
 On the last day of each session, campers will host their family and friends at an artist's reception!

 Tuition and Materials Fee